Loreinator/Shuffle-Move/README.txt

 	- Fixed an issue with Barrier Bash
 	- Added "MIN" and "MAX" as grading metric modifiers
-	- Fixed an issue with the initial grading mode being the hard-coded default regardless of configuration v0.3.40 - 2015-12-10
+	- Fixed an issue with the initial grading mode being the hard-coded default regardless of configuration
+	- Effect multipliers are now set by configuration for both mobile and 3ds v0.3.40 - 2015-12-10
 	- Corrected Thundurus's type, and Mega Lucario stage # moves
 	- Added Boards, Species, and Stages for updates of December 8th 2015